reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

        In addition: Warning message:
        In get(Info[i, 1], envir = env) : internal error -3 in R_decompress1

-   As you can see, your ggplot package now is unuseable.
+   As you can see, your ggplot package now is unusable.
 The conda and R installed versions do collide somehow.

 .. admonition:: Exercise